OnurArdaB/Maze-Solver/README.md

 - Give the exit point for the program (main.go) as x,y values.

-Andddd voila here are the respective route that shall save the stranger from the maze just appearing magically on the command line.
+Andddd voilà here are the respective route that shall save the stranger from the maze just appearing magically on the command line.

 ## Details